 As you think about your own content strategy, consider these things to think about to maximize resources and impact.

 Create a Creative Brief: Develop a content strategy for the entire year.
-“Use a simple calendar to manage future product offerings, content and promotions,” Derek Kristopher, associate director of marketing for the New York City-based manufacturer S.D.C Designs, shares in a Plumb Club podcast, The Digital Transformation.
-Plan monthly, quarterly or seasonally, but lay it out strategically for the year to create consistency so customers will feel at home when they visit you online.
+“Use a simple calendar to manage future product offerings, content, and promotions,” Derek Kristopher, associate director of marketing for the New York City-based manufacturer S.D.C Designs, shares in a Plumb Club podcast, The Digital Transformation.
+Plan monthly, quarterly, or seasonally, but lay it out strategically for the year to create consistency so customers will feel at home when they visit you online.
 Decide what products to focus on, which audience they’re for, and what emotionally connects them, says Seckler.
-To help develop your content roadmap, identify the products you need to create special content for, the ones you can use existing content, and products for which the content needs refresher.
+To help develop your content roadmap, identify the products you need to create unique content for, the ones you can use existing content, and products for which the content needs refresher.
 Then, it comes down to budget in what and how you execute.

 Capitalize on Virtual Experiences: Today, it’s easier than ever to replicate the in-store buying experience, says Ryan Hakimi, vice president of the New York diamantaire, C.H.
 Hakimi, in a Plumb Club podcast, Automating Jewelry.
 “Visitors can go into a retailer’s gallery and see a 360-degree view, or visit a virtual showroom and have a one-on-one appointment in a live setting.”

-Tend to Your Digital Footprint:Jewelers must be proactive in identifying, maintaining and constantly evolving their digital presence to keep customers aware of their brand, advocates Kristopher, sharing a simple way of assessing your digital footprint is to do a Google search of your brand and review the results.
-“Your digital footprint is the digital trail your brand creates and/or leaves behind on the Internet, including your website, social media, emails, review sites, relevant affiliate sites that link back to your site and social pages, anywhere your company or brand name may appear.
-Some of it is in your control and some of it is not.
-But, it’s critical to track your digital footprint, while proactively promoting your brand.”
-A must, says Kristopher, is to respond to all reviews good and bad, noting that a bad review is not a problem, but the result of a problem, and an opportunity to show how you handle problems.
+Tend to Your Digital Footprint:Jewelers must be proactive in identifying, maintaining, and constantly evolving their digital presence to keep customers aware of their brand; advocates Kristopher, sharing a simple way of assessing your digital footprint is to do a Google search of your brand and review the results.
+“Your digital footprint is the digital trail your brand creates and leaves behind on the Internet, including your website, social media, emails, review sites, relevant affiliate sites that link back to your site and social pages, anywhere your company or brand name may appear.
+Some of it is in your control, and others are not.
+But, it’s critical to track your digital footprint while proactively promoting your brand.”
+A must, says Kristopher, is to respond to all reviews, good and bad, noting that a bad review is not a problem but the result of a problem and an opportunity to show how you handle issues.

 Nurture Digital Savvy Sales Team: Hire and train sales associates in a way that identifies in them traits that could help create more curated content and manage online assets, advocates Shane O’Neill, who oversees the digital and web efforts at Fruchtman Marketing.
-As content is getting more sophisticated, and spanning the gamut from website to social media, employing staff savvy in online content will give jewelers a marketing advantage.
+As content is getting more sophisticated and spanning the gamut from website to social media, employing staff savvy in online content will give jewelers a marketing advantage.

-Think in Omni-Channel: Customers research, browse and purchase wherever they are, Kristopher explains.
-“Rather than treat each channel as an independent silo, an omni-channel perspective accounts for the transitions between channels and offers the same customer service across the board.
+Think in Omni-Channel: Customers research, browse, and purchase wherever they are, Kristopher explains.
+“Rather than treat each channel as an independent silo, an omnichannel perspective accounts for the transitions between channels and offers the same customer service across the board.
 The boundaries have been removed to create a unified 360-degree customer experience.
-On the website, social media, mobile, physical, and instant message distinctions have vanished, and are understood as a single view by the customer.”
-When analyzing your digital footprint, Kristopher advocates brands look to strengthen online channels that are not as strong or could use improvement, and also keep ecommerce up-to-date with accurate information, like available inventory, current merchandise assortment, and fresh content.
+On the website, social media, mobile, physical, and instant message distinctions have vanished and are understood as a single view by the customer.”
+When analyzing your digital footprint, Kristopher advocates brands look to strengthen online channels that are not as strong or could use improvement and also keep e-commerce up-to-date with accurate information, like available inventory, current merchandise assortment, and fresh content.